paasim/simplefmi/README.md

 [![Build Status](https://travis-ci.org/paasim/simplefmi.svg?branch=master)](https://travis-ci.org/paasim/simplefmi)

 An R package for downloading weather data from the [FMI API](http://en.ilmatieteenlaitos.fi/open-data-manual) in a tidy format for personal use.
-Greatly inspired by the [fmi](https://github.com/rOpenGov/fmi)-package, but with a lot less functionality.
+Inspired by the [fmi](https://github.com/rOpenGov/fmi)-package, but with a lot less functionality.

 Installation
 ------------